+This black & white print is a part of the series, "Lessons Learned from Six-year Olds".
 Have you ever preached to your children about the importance of keeping a promise?
-This is a true story about keeping your word.
+This print is based on a true story related below.